ansonl/topo-map-post-processing/README.md

 You must supply a file containing a minimal toolchange G-code sequence for your printer.

-The location for next extruder index (the tool/filament/color being switched to) must be replaced with `XX` in this text file.
+1. The location for next extruder index (the tool/filament/color being switched to) must be replaced with `XX` in this text file.
 All instances of `XX` are replaced with the next extruder index. *E.g. When switching to extruder 1, `TXX` will become `T1`*

+2. It is recommended to convert moves that change depending on the current print progress from absolute to relative.

 This toolchange is used when a toolchange is needed but the existing Prime Tower and toolchange G-code cannot be used.